ONE A DAY PROJECT 2014 - COLOUR SERIES and BOOK

 using only found natural material on site

 tired or inspired

 In Dec 2013 I happened upon a new application of the long tradition of ephemeral art / land art using an intimate scale and my phone camera to post a daily practice.

 What I didn't know at the beginning and came to gradually realise, was that this very simple recipe was a potent mix for me to rediscover and reconnect places and parts of myself via the world around me.
 Mindfulness, relaxation/meditation and connectivity were unexpected gifts from a process which I thought was more about creativity.
 For me, connecting to Nature throughout this project connected me to myself - this recipe built me a bridge 'home'.
 I hope others may enjoy it in their own unique ways.....

-I have much gratitude to Andy Goldsworthy in particular, who 30 yrs ago inspired me with his liberating and curiosity-enabling idea to work with natural materials using ‘no tools’.
+I have much gratitude to Andy Goldsworthy, who 30 yrs ago inspired me with his liberating idea to work with natural materials using ‘no tools’.